xlanor/SIM-UoW-Timetable-bot-LEGACY-/README.md

 You only need to sync your timetable when theres an update to your timetable. ie: New semester, change of venue.
 Other than that, the bot should detect the current day of the week and pull the entire week's timetable automatically with /timetable.

+The flow of this program is as such.

+Register -> Update -> Rips timetable to Database -> Pull out with /timetable.

 **Your bot sucks!
 It didnt tell me that I had a class and I missed it!**

 Read the disclaimer, and notify me so that I can fix the bug.